This article is about the damaging effects of high blood sugar on the blood vessels after a meal.

 Post Prandial Hyperglycemia

 PPH can damage the arteries.
-The inner lining of blood vessels, called the endothelium, can correct the damage brought about by high blood sugar.
+The inner lining of blood vessels, the endothelium, can correct the damage brought about by high blood sugar.

-However, if the injury is repetitive, the blood vessel cannot repair themselves and deliver adequate blood to the whole body.
+However, if the injury is repetitive, the blood vessels cannot repair themselves and deliver adequate blood to the whole body.
 That condition is called a vascular failure by the authors of Post-prandial hyperglycemia as an etiological factor in vascular failure.

 Recurrent waves of oxidative stress from post-prandial hyperglycemia could eventually lead to a cardiovascular event like a stroke or a heart attack.